2009 World Cup of Pool: Early rounds

 The tournament began on 1 September 2009, with the first round played until 3 September.
 The opening match of the tournament saw the French pair of Stephan Cohen and Vincent Facquet take an 8–1 victory over the Canadian team.
 The first two rounds were played as a race-to-eight-racks.
 The defending champion USA duo of Rodney Morris and Shane Van Boening met the Maltese team of Alex Borg and Tony Drago in the opening match.
 The match was tied at 7–7, but a by Drago allowed the USA team to win 8–7.
 The unseeded Indonesian pair won their opening round match over the Indian team 8–3 to draw the US in the second round.

 An all-female team competed for the first time at the event, with the Koreans Ga Young Kim and Yun Mi Lim.
-The pair led 3–0 before being defeated 5–8 by the ninth seed and 2007 championship winning team of Li He-wen and Fu Jian-bo from China, who won six racks in-a-row.
-The Filipino A side of Ronnie Alcano and Dennis Orcollo won their match against the Thai team 8–5, despite trailing 4–5.
+The pair led 3–0 before being defeated 5–8 by the ninth seed and 2007 championship winning team of Li Hewen and Fu Jianbo from China, who won six racks in-a-row.
+The Filipino A side of Ronato Alcano and Dennis Orcollo won their match against the Thai team 8–5, despite trailing 4–5.

 Japan were trailing 3–6 behind in their match against Croatia, before winning six straight racks to win 8–6.
 German Thorsten Hohmann commented that he would want to play with his partner Ralf Souquet above any other player after his first round match.
 The team defeated the Hong Kong duo of Kenny Kwok and Lee Chenman in a whitewash 8–0.
 Mika Immonen and Markus Juva, the 2007 runners-up Finland played Sweden in the first round.
 The Finnish team won 8–3 over Tom Storm and Marcus Chamat.

 The second round was played from 4 to 5 September.
 Thirteenth seed Spain played the fourth seed English side of Darren Appleton and Imran Majid.
 In the 13th rack, with the match tied at 6–6, David Alcaide called a foul on himself that neither the referee or the English side had seen.
 The English side won this, and the next rack to win 8–6 and eliminate the Spanish team.
 Following the match the reigning ten-ball world championship winner Darren Appleton called Alcaide a "great sportsman".